sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 **Answer:** yes, it benefits in two ways.
-First, you may start in parallel several Matlab session.
+First, you may start in parallel several MATLAB session.
 Each of them is assigned one of the processor.
-Second, if you go to the Matlab options, you may have the option to enable multi-core computation (General \> Multithreading).
+Second, if you go to the MATLAB options, you may have the option to enable multi-core computation (General \> Multithreading).
 This option is usually set by default.
 This is a very efficient option that will speed up your code usually linearly with the number of core (2